Scale Contrastive Learning with Selective Attentions for Blind Image Quality Assessment: Experiments

 \subsection{Datasets and Evaluation Protocols}

-We evaluated the CSFIQA on eight public Image Quality Assessment (IQA) datasets.
-Among these, LIVEC~\cite{ghadiyaram2015massive}, KonIQ-10k~\cite{hosu2020koniq}, LIVEFB~\cite{ying2020patches}, and SPAQ~\cite{fang2020perceptual} contain real distortions, while LIVE~\cite{sheikh2006statistical}, CSIQ~\cite{larson2010most}, TID2013~\cite{ponomarenko2015image}, and KADID~\cite{lin2019kadid} feature synthetic distortions.
-Specifically, the LIVEC dataset includes 1,162 images with diverse authentic distortions, while KonIQ-10k comprises 10,073 images from open multimedia resources.
-LIVEFB is the largest real distortion dataset, consisting of 39,810 images, and SPAQ contains 11,125 images from 66 smartphones.
-Synthetic datasets usually have a limited number of original images with distortions like Gaussian blur and JPEG compression applied.
-The LIVE and CSIQ datasets contain 779 and 866 synthetic images, respectively, covering 5 and 6 types of distortions.
-TID2013 and KADID offer a broader range, with 3,000 and 10,125 images featuring 24 and 25 distortion types, respectively.
-We used the Spearman Rank Correlation Coefficient (SRCC) and Pearson Linear Correlation Coefficient (PLCC) to evaluate monotonicity and accuracy, with values ranging from -1 to 1, where values close to 1 indicate excellent predictive performance.
+We evaluated our model on eight public Image Quality Assessment (IQA) datasets.
+Four datasets feature authentic distortions: LIVEC~\cite{ghadiyaram2015massive}, KonIQ-10k~\cite{hosu2020koniq}, LIVEFB~\cite{ying2020patches}, and SPAQ~\cite{fang2020perceptual}.
+The other four contain synthetic distortions: LIVE~\cite{sheikh2006statistical}, CSIQ~\cite{larson2010most}, TID2013~\cite{ponomarenko2015image}, and KADID~\cite{lin2019kadid}.
+These datasets vary significantly in scale and content, from hundreds of images with a few distortion types to nearly 40,000 images with diverse artifacts.
+To measure performance, we used the Spearman Rank Correlation Coefficient (SRCC) and the Pearson Linear Correlation Coefficient (PLCC).
+For both metrics, values closer to 1 indicate superior predictive performance.